Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 }
 ```

-### Client disconnection notifications
+### Client Disconnection Notifications

 Both the client and the server can subscribe to the `NetworkManager.OnClientDisconnectCallback` event to be notified when a client is disconnected.
+Client disconnect notifications are "relative" to who is receiving the notification.

+**There are two general "disconnection" categories:**
+- **Logical**: Custom server side code (code you might have written for your project) invokes `NetworkManager.DisconnectClient`.
+  - Example: A host player might eject a player or a player becomes "inactive" for too long.
+- **Network Interruption**: The transport detects there is no longer a valid network connection.

 **When disconnect notifications are triggered:**
 - Clients are notified when they're disconnected by the server.
-- The server is notified when any client disconnects from the server, whether the server disconnects the client or the client disconnects itself.
+- The server is notified if the client side disconnects (that is, a player intentionally exits a game session)
-- Both the server and clients are notified when their network connection is unexpectedly disconnected (network interruption).
+- Both the server and clients are notified when their network connection is unexpectedly disconnected (network interruption)

-**Client notification identifiers**
-- On the server-side, the client identifier parameter is the identifier of the client that disconnects.
+**Scenarios where the disconnect notification won't be triggered**:
+- When a server "logically" disconnects a client.
-- On the client-side, the client identifier parameter is the identifier assigned to the client.
+  - _Reason: The server already knows the client is disconnected._
-  - _The exception to this is when a client is disconnected before its connection is approved._

-You can also use the `NetworkManager.OnServerStopped` and `NetworkManager.OnClientStopped` callbacks to get local notifications when the server or client stops respectively.
+- When a client "logically" disconnects itself.
+  - _Reason: The client already knows that it's disconnected._

-### Connection notification manager example
+### Connection Notification Manager Example
 Below is one example of how you can provide client connect and disconnect notifications to any type of NetworkBehaviour or MonoBehaviour derived component.

 :::important